guybeckenstein/guybeckenstein/README.md

 ## Hi there 👋
 ### Greetings, I am Guy, a software developer.
 ### Currently, I am pursuing a Bachelor's degree in Computer Science and am in my third year of studies.
+### I am presently seeking a challenging opportunity in the realm of programming.

 ##